pingcap/docs/tidb-cloud/migrate-sql-shards.md

 ### Step 5.
 Perform the data import task

-After configuring the IAM Role, you can perform the data import task on the [TiDB Cloud console](https://tidbcloud.com/console/clusters).
+After configuring the Amazon S3 access, you can perform the data import task in the [TiDB Cloud console](https://tidbcloud.com/console/clusters).

-1. Navigate to the **Active Clusters** page.
+1. Navigate to the **Active Clusters** page for your project.

-2. Find the area of your target cluster and click **Import Data** in the upper-right corner of the area.
+2. Locate your target cluster and click **Import Data** in the upper-right corner of the cluster area.
 The **Data Import** page is displayed.

 3. On the **Data Import** page, fill in the following information:

     - **Data Format**: select **CSV**.
     - **Location**: `AWS`
     - **Bucket URL**: fill in the bucket URL of your source data.
-You can use the second-level directory corresponding to tables, `s3://dumpling-s3/store/sales` in this example.
-You can import the data in all MySQL instances that will be merged into `store.sales` in one go.
+You can use the second-level directory corresponding to tables, `s3://dumpling-s3/store/sales` in this example, so that TiDB Cloud can import and merge the data in all MySQL instances into `store.sales` in one go.
     - **Role-ARN**: enter the Role-ARN you obtained.
     - **Target Cluster**: fill in the **Username** and **Password** fields.